 On the other hand, if ABC Sdn.
-Bhd. were registered on 2nd July 2016, which is less than 6 months away from the last day of his corresponding financial year, then its first tax year would commence from 2nd July 2016 and would only end on 31st December 2017, stretching into its next financial year and covering a period of almost 18 months.
+Bhd. becomes a registered person on 2 July 2016, which is less than 6 months away from the last day of his corresponding financial year, then its first tax year would commence from 2 July 2016 and would only end on 31 December 2017, stretching into its next financial year and covering a period of almost 18 months.

-14.2 Subsequent Tax Year
+Subsequent Tax Year

-The tax year following the first tax year is referred to as the subsequent tax year and would commence on the day immediately after the last day of the first tax year for normally a period of 12 calendar months and end on the last day of the 12th calendar month (also the last day of the registrant's financial year).
-Each following subsequent tax year would similarly consist of 12 calendar months and correspond with the registrant's respective financial year.
+27. The tax year following the first tax year is referred to as the subsequent tax year and would commence on the day immediately after the last day of the first tax year for normally a period of 12 calendar months and end on the last day of the 12th calendar month (also the last day of the registered person's financial year).
+Each following subsequent tax year would similarly consist of 12 calendar months and correspond with the registered person's respective financial year.

 If the first tax year for ABC Sdn.
-Bhd. ends on 31st December 2016, then its first subsequent tax year would be from 1st January 2017 to 31st December 2017.
+Bhd. ends on 31 December 2016, then its first subsequent tax year would be from 1 January 2017 to 31 December 2017.
 ABC Sdn.
-Bhd. next subsequent tax year would begin on 1st January and end on 31st December 2018.
+Bhd. next subsequent tax year would begin on 1 January 2018 and end on 31 December 2018.

-14.3 Final Tax Year
+Final Tax Year

-Final tax year refers to the tax year in which a person ceases to be a registrant, either because he ceases to make taxable supplies or his GST license is cancelled or revoked by the Director General.
+28. Final tax year refers to the tax year in which a person ceases to be a registered person, either because he ceases to make taxable supplies or his GST registration is cancelled or revoked by the Director General.
 The final tax year would end on the day in which the cessation, cancellation or revocation takes effect and it may only covers a period of less than 12 calendar months.

 Continuing from Example 3 and assuming ABC Sdn.
-Bhd. ceased to be a registrant on 10th May 2017, the final tax year for ABC Sdn.
-Bhd. would be from 1st January 2017 to 10th May 2017.
+Bhd. ceased to be a registered person on 10 May 2017, the final tax year for ABC Sdn.
+Bhd. would be from 1 January 2017 to 10 May 2017.
 In this instance, ABC Sdn.
 Bhd. final tax year covers only a period of less than 5 months.

-15.2 Longer period
+Longer period

-15.2.1 Normally, a longer period is also the tax year applicable to a mixed supplier for the purpose of calculating adjustment.
+- 29. Normally, a longer period is also the tax year applicable to a mixed supplier for the purpose of calculating adjustment.
 Sometimes, the longer period is also referred to as the "partial exemption year or period".
 Any taxable person who incurs exempt input tax during any tax year shall have applied to him a longer period which shall correspond with that tax year.
 If he does not incur exempt input tax immediately before his current tax year, the first longer period should start from the first day of a taxable period in which the taxable person incurs exempt input tax and ends on the last day of that tax year.
-However, if the first partial exemption period falls on the last taxable period of the tax year, no longer period is used to work out adjustment for that tax year.

-15.2.2 In some cases, the first longer period of a mixed supplier may not necessary consist a period of 12 calendar months.
-For an existing registrant, his first longer period may be less than a year.
-In the case of a new registrant who is also a mixed supplier, his first longer period may be less or even more than a period of 12 months depending on the length of his first tax year.
-Examples of first longer period are illustrated in Example: 5 below:-
+However, if the first partial exemption period falls on the last taxable period of the tax year, a longer period is not applicable.
+Hence, registered person is not required to work out adjustment for that tax year. - 30.
+In some cases, the first longer period of a mixed supplier may not necessary consist a period of 12 calendar months.
+For an existing registered person, his first longer period may be less than a year.
+In the case of a new registered person who is also a mixed supplier, his first longer period may be less or even more than a period of 12 months depending on the length of his first tax year.
+Examples of first longer period are illustrated in Example 5 below:-